benjipeng/blog-ml/content/theory/rl-q-learning/index.md

 ---
-title: "What is Policy Gradient"
+title: "Q-learning"
-description: "Policy Gradient is a method in reinforcement learning where the policy is directly optimized by estimating the gradient of the expected reward concerning the policy parameters."
+description: "Q-learning is a reinforcement learning technique where an agent iteratively learns the value of its actions to navigate towards optimal outcomes in an environment."
 date: 2023-09-09
 series: ["Deep Reinforcement Learning"]
-series_order: 2
+series_order: 4
 showAuthor: false
 seriesOpened: true
 showTableOfContents : true